AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 NationwideCould help avoid a rate increase after the first at-fault accident; allows one per policyNot listedN/A

-ProgressiveSmall accidents: Forgives claims under $500.
+ProgressiveSmall accidents: Forgives claims under $500 (automatically included for new customers).

 Not listedN/A